firstrow/feature-science/readme.md

 ## How does it works?

 `$experiment->run()` will randomly select one of the testing subjects from array, run it and return result.
-Behind the scenes `Test::run` will collect duration, memmory usage, exceptions of both behaviors and save it to the `storage`.
+Behind the scenes `Test::run` will collect duration, memory usage, exceptions of both behaviors and save it to the `storage`.

 # Configuring
 TODO